-- (1) The current assets and their valuation shall be looked into at the time of Statutory Audit / Concurrent audit. - (2) To bring down divergence arising out of difference in assessment of the value of security the following shall apply in cases of NPAs with balance of ₹15 lakh and above: - (i) To enhance the reliability on stock valuations, stock audit at annual intervals by external agencies may be considered in case of larger advances. - (ii) Collaterals such as immovable properties charged in favour of the RRB should be valued once in three years by valuers appointed as per the guidelines approved by the Board of Directors.
+37. The current assets and their valuation shall be looked into at the time of Statutory Audit / Concurrent audit.
+38. To bring down divergence arising out of difference in assessment of the value of security the following shall apply in cases of NPAs with balance of ₹15 lakh and above: - (1) To enhance the reliability on stock valuations, stock audit at annual intervals by external agencies may be considered in case of larger advances. - (2) Collaterals such as immovable properties charged in favour of the bank should be valued once in three years by valuers appointed as per the guidelines approved by the Board of Directors.

-9. Categories of non-performing assets
+D. Categories of non-performing assets

-- (1) A RRB shall classify non-performing assets further into 'substandard assets', 'doubtful assets' and 'loss assets' categories, as the case may be. - (2) An NPA classified as substandard asset will have well defined credit weaknesses that jeopardise the liquidation of the debt and are characterised by the distinct possibility that the RRB will sustain some loss, if deficiencies are not corrected. - (3) An NPA classified as doubtful asset has all the weaknesses inherent in assets that were classified as substandard, with the added characteristic that the weaknesses make collection or liquidation in full - on the basis of currently known facts, conditions and values - highly questionable and improbable. - (4) An NPA classified as loss asset is considered uncollectible and of such little value that its continuance as a bankable asset is not warranted although there may be some salvage or recovery value. - (5) An asset need not go through the various stages of classification in case of serious credit impairment and such assets should be straightaway classified as a doubtful / loss asset as appropriate.
-Erosion in the value of security shall be reckoned as significant when the realisable value of security is less than 50 per cent of the value assessed by the RRB or accepted by NABARD at the time of last inspection, as the case may be.
+39. A bank shall classify non-performing assets further into 'substandard assets', 'doubtful assets' and 'loss assets' categories, as the case may be.
+40. An NPA classified as substandard asset shall have well defined credit weaknesses that jeopardise the liquidation of the debt and are characterised by the distinct possibility that the bank will sustain some loss, if deficiencies are not corrected.
+An asset where the terms of the loan agreement regarding interest and principal have been renegotiated or rescheduled after commencement of production, should be classified as sub-standard and should remain in such category for at least two years of satisfactory performance under the renegotiated or rescheduled terms.
+In other words, the classification of an asset should not be upgraded merely as a result of rescheduling, unless there is satisfactory compliance of the above condition.
+41. An NPA classified as doubtful asset has all the weaknesses inherent in assets that were classified as substandard, with the added characteristic that the weaknesses make collection or liquidation in full - on the basis of currently known facts, conditions and values - highly questionable and improbable.
+Here too, as in the case of sub-standard assets rescheduling does not entitle a bank to upgrade the quality of an advance automatically.

+42. An NPA classified as loss asset is considered uncollectible and of such little value that its continuance as a bankable asset is not warranted although there may be some salvage or recovery value.
+43. An asset need not go through the various stages of classification in case of serious credit impairment and such assets should be straightaway classified as a doubtful / loss asset as appropriate.
+Erosion in the value of security shall be reckoned as significant when the realisable value of security is less than 50 per cent of the value assessed by the bank or accepted by NABARD at the time of last inspection, as the case may be.
 Such NPAs shall be straightaway classified under 'doubtful category' and provisioning should be made as applicable to 'doubtful assets'.
-Further, if the realisable value of the security, as assessed by the RRB /approved valuers / RBI / NABARD is less than 10 percent of the outstandings in the borrowing accounts, the existence of security should be ignored and the asset should be straightaway classified as loss asset.
-It shall be either written off or fully provided for by the RRB.
+Further, if the realisable value of the security, as assessed by the bank /approved valuers / RBI / NABARD is less than 10 per cent of the outstandings in the borrowal accounts, the existence of security should be ignored and the asset should be straightaway classified as loss asset.
+It shall be either written off or fully provided for by the bank.

-10. Upgradation of loan accounts classified as NPAs
+E. Upgradation of loan accounts classified as NPAs